tunnelrind/ksbanim/readme.md

 ## Features

-- position and rotate primitive shapes
+* position and rotate primitive shapes
-- draw circles, ellipses, rectangles, triangle and more
+* draw circles, ellipses, rectangles, triangle and more
-- draw buttons, labels, text inputs and more
+* draw buttons, labels, text inputs and more
-- manage keyboard and mouse input
+* manage keyboard and mouse input
-- animate shape transitions
+* animate shape transitions

 ## Installation

-in the explorer view, use the two buttons to install the necessary dependencies
+in the explorer view, use the buttons to install the necessary dependencies

+!screenshot[the download and install buttons are in the bottom of the explorer view]

 you need a working installation of python3 and pip

+* download PyQt5 (is getting installed via pip)
-- download ksbanim.py (to the active working directory)
+* download ksbanim.py (to the active working directory)
-- download PyQt5 (is installed via pip)

 ## Usage